OpenVPN/openvpn/README.dco.md

 Limitations by design
 ----------------------
 - Layer 3 (dev tun) only;
-- only the following AEAD ciphers are currently supported: Chacha20-Poly1305 and AES-GCM-128/192/256;
+- Only the following AEAD ciphers are currently supported: Chacha20-Poly1305 and AES-GCM-128/192/256;
-- no support for compression or compression framing:
+- No support for compression or compression framing:
-  - see also the `--compress migrate` option to move to a setup without compression;
+  - See also the `--compress migrate` option to move to a setup without compression;
-- various features not implemented since they have better replacements:
+- Various features not implemented since they have better replacements:
   - `--shaper`, use tc instead;
-  - packet manipulation, use nftables/iptables instead;
+  - Packet manipulation, use nftables/iptables instead;
 - OpenVPN 2.4.0 is the minimum version required for peers to connect:
-  - older versions are missing support for the AEAD ciphers;
+  - Older versions are missing support for the AEAD ciphers;
-- topology subnet is the only supported `--topology` for servers;
+- Topology subnet is the only supported `--topology` for servers;
 - iroute directives install routes on the host operating system, see also Routing with ovpn-dco;
 - (ovpn-dco-win) client and p2p mode only;